 Parts of Buford are located within Gwinnett and Hall County.
 If you have been charged with DUI in Buford, you need to speak with an experienced Georgia DUI lawyer about your case.
 You may be able to save your driver's license and you may have many defenses to your DUI case.

-Arraignment Typically, your first appearance in your DUI case will be an arraignment hearing.
+Typically, your first appearance in your DUI case will be an arraignment hearing.
 The purpose of your arraignment is for you to enter a plea of guilty, not guilty or no contest.
 The purpose of arraignment is legally to put the defendant on notice as to the charge against which he (she) must defend.
 You have the right to have the charges against you formally read aloud in court.
 If you have an attorney he/she may waive arraignment so that the charges are not read aloud in court.
 Your attorney should file a formal discovery request which should include a copy of the accusation that includes every charge against you.
 If your attorney has not received the discovery responses from the State, then he/she may enter a plea of not guilty based on the fact that all of the evidence pending against you has not yet been received.

-Trial After your attorney receives all of the evidence in your case, you will be faced with the decision of whether or not to go to trial.
-If you decide that you do not want to go to trial, then your attorney will put forth his/her best efforts to make a negotiated plea which means that he/she will negotiate an agreement with the prosecutor to obtain the most favorable agreement in terms of punishment in return for your agreement to plead guilty in the case.
+After your attorney receives all of the evidence in your case, you will be faced with the decision of whether or not to go to trial.
+If you decide that you do not want to go to trial, then your attorney should put forth his/her best efforts to make a negotiated plea which means that he/she will negotiate an agreement with the prosecutor to obtain the most favorable agreement in terms of punishment in return for your agreement to plead guilty in the case.

 If you do not want to enter a guilty plea in your case, then you will have two options.
 The first option is that you can have a bench trial in front of the judge in your case.
 In a bench trial, the judge will determine the facts and the law and make a determination as to your guilt of innocence in your case.
 The second option is to have a jury trial.
-If you have been charged with a DUI (misdemeanor) in the state of Georgia, then you are entitled to a jury of 6 people.
+If you have been charged with a DUI (usually misdemeanor) in the state of Georgia, then you are entitled to a jury of 6 people.
 Your case will be heard by the jury and the jury will determine whether you are guilty or not guilty.

 If you have any questions about your DUI arrest in Buford, GA, submit a DUI inquiry form by clicking the button below.
 By entering some facts about your case, we will be able to answer your questions about your case.
 Every DUI case is different and every fact is important.
-If you cannot answer the questions about your case, you may enter your information below and someone from our office will call you and give you a free consultation about your DUI case.
+If you cannot answer the questions about your case, you may enter your information below and someone from our office will call you for a free consultation about your DUI case.